Portrait of Dominique Lacordaire

-Portrait of Dominique Lacordaire is an 1840 portrait painting by the French artist Théodore Chassériau.
+Portrait of Dominique Lacordaire is an oil on canvas portrait painting by the French artist Théodore Chassériau, from 1840.
+It is held at the Louvre, in Paris.

 It depicts the Catholic priest and theologian Jean-Baptiste Henri Lacordaire.
 He is depicted in the dress of the Dominican Order to which he belonged against the backdrop of the Santa Sabina in Rome.

 Chassériau was a member of the Romantic movement in French art, strongly influenced by Eugène Delacroix.
-The portrait was displayed at the Salon of 1841 in Paris.Today the painting is in the city's Louvre Museum, having been acquired in 1906.
+The portrait was displayed at the Salon of 1841 in Paris.Today the painting is in the city's Louvre, having been acquired in 1906.